ristau/tumblR/README.md

 # Project 1A (Lab) - *TumblR*

-**TumblR** is an app that accesses the Tumblr app and displays selected content from "Humans of New York"
+**TumblR** is an app that connects to the tumblr API and displays content from "Humans of New York"

 Time spent: **2** hours spent in total